haveno-dex/haveno/README.md

     * `./monerod --stagenet --no-igd --hide-my-port --data-dir node1 --p2p-bind-ip 127.0.0.1 --p2p-bind-port 48080 --rpc-bind-port 48081 --zmq-rpc-bind-port 48082 --add-exclusive-node 127.0.0.1:38080 --rpc-login superuser:abctesting123 --rpc-access-control-origins http://localhost:8080`
     * `./monerod --stagenet --no-igd --hide-my-port --data-dir node2 --p2p-bind-ip 127.0.0.1 --rpc-bind-ip 0.0.0.0 --confirm-external-bind --add-exclusive-node 127.0.0.1:48080 --rpc-login superuser:abctesting123 --rpc-access-control-origins http://localhost:8080`
 4. Mine the first 130 blocks to a random address before using so wallets only use the latest output type.
 For example, in a daemon: `start_mining 56k9Yra1pxwcTYzqKcnLip8mymSQdEfA6V7476W9XhSiHPp1hAboo1F6na7kxTxwvXU6JjDQtu8VJdGj9FEcjkxGJfsyyah 1`

+## Sponsors

+Would you like to help us build Haveno?
+Become a sponsor!
+We will show your logo here.
+Contact us at havenodex@protonmail.com.

+*There are no sponsors yet*

 ## Support